HariKube/kubernetes-aggregator-framework/README.md

 Your feedback is invaluable in helping us improve this framework.
 If you encounter any issues, have a suggestion for a new feature, or simply want to share your experience, we want to hear from you!

 - Report Bugs: If you find a bug, please open a [GitHub Issue](https://github.com/mhmxs/kubernetes-aggregator-framework/issues).
 Include as much detail as possible, such as steps to reproduce the bug, expected behavior, and your environment (e.g., Kubernetes version, Go version).
-- Request a Feature: If you have an idea for a new feature, open a [GitHub Issue](https://github.com/mhmxs/kubernetes-aggregator-framework/issues) and use the feature request label.
+- Request a Feature: If you have an idea for a new feature, open a [GitHub Issue](https://github.com/mhmxs/kubernetes-aggregator-framework/issues) and use the `enhancement` label.
 Describe the use case and how the new feature would benefit the community.
 - Ask a Question: For general questions or discussions, please use the [GitHub Discussions](https://github.com/mhmxs/kubernetes-aggregator-framework/discussions).

 ## 📝 License